Skip to Main Content

 • Identifying the concepts in the information need makes it easier to create a question

-PICO is used for clinical questions:
+PICO is used for clinical questions

-• P = population/problem (low back pain)
+• P = population/problem - Who / What are you studying? (low back pain)

 • I = intervention (kinesio tape)